MRU-F22-CS1/instructions/readme.md

 > You can add/commit/push as many times as you like up until you submit your assignment

 ### Final submission
-7. When you are happy with the state of your code, add/commit/push one last time and go to your assignment repository URL.
-You can find this by clicking on the "GitHub Classroom link" for the assignment in D2L, or from the GitHub homepage.
+1. When you are happy with the state of your code, add/commit/push one last time and go to your assignment repository URL.
+You can find this from the GitHub homepage after logging in.
-8. Double check that the last commit on GitHub is the last one you made on your computer.
+2. Double check that the last commit on GitHub is the last one you made on your computer.
-9. Copy and paste the assignment repository URL into the D2L assignment text box.
+3. Copy and paste the assignment repository URL into the D2L assignment text box.
 This is your signal to your instructor that you are done the assignment.
 It should look something like:
     ```
     https://github.com/MRU-F22-CS1/assign-####-<github username>
     ```